Daniyal-Murtaza/pharma-aid-reach/README.md

 ## What technologies are used for this project?

-This project is built with:
+This project is built with

 - Vite
 - TypeScript